thomaswp/SimpleAIF/README.md

 ```

 ## Deploying the model in production

+**Note**: Before deploying, make sure your have followed the checklist below to make sure everything is up to date.

 The defauly Flask app is not meant to be run in production.
 To run it in production, take the following steps:

 1. Install [Docker](https://docs.docker.com/get-docker/)